 This kale salad recipe makes 4 small salads or 2 big ones.
 If you are making it in advance or refrigerating for over 8 hours it is good to add half the amount of dressing and the other half before serving.
 This is to ensure it doesn't get to limp.

-Visit your raw vegan recipes page for more raw vegan desserts, drinks and entrées.
+Visit your raw vegan recipes page in the link below for more raw vegan desserts, drinks and entrées.